bright/new-www/content/blog/2023-8-business-and-life-lessons.md

 ## **Lesson 6: Give Your Ideas a Reality Check**

 Back in 1950, it took almost 50 years for medical know-how to double up.
 Fast forward to 1980, and it squeezed down to 7 years.
 By 2010, we're talking a mere 3 and a half years. **Loads of examples show that sticking to old rules can cost big money** (RIP BlackBerry).
-And hey, this isn't just a business thing—it spills over into our personal lives too!
+And this isn't just a business thing—it spills over into our personal lives too.

 ## **Lesson 7: Step out of Your Comfort Zone**